thataustin/website/_posts/2011-10-22-javascript_function_forms.md

   var temp = countDownToZero;
   countDownToZero = undefined;

-  // ... the function we care about ended up in a var called temp instead of a var with a rational name console.log(temp(20)); // TypeError: undefined is not a function
+  // ... the function we care about ended up in a var called temp instead of the original variable console.log(temp(20)); // TypeError: undefined is not a function
 {% endhighlight %}